theantagonist9509/persona/README.md

    ✅ Generates concise, non-repetitive summaries of all user information till-date

-3. Cosine Similarity (using ChromaDB):
+2. Cosine Similarity (using ChromaDB):

-   ✅ Uses HuggingFace embeddings (sentence-transformers/all-mpnet-base-v2) for semantic similarity scoring
+   ✅ Uses HuggingFace embeddings for semantic similarity scoring

-   ✅ Stores embeddings from both the persistent profile, and the unprofiled messages in in-memory ChromaDB collections for efficient querying
+   ✅ Stores embeddings from the persistent profile, and the newly-profiled messages into a combined in-memory ChromaDB collection for efficient querying

    ✅ Propagates chat message citations by finding the most similar messages to each profile point